 because they harm tourism

-Tourism and xenophobia don’t go together.
+Tourism and racism don’t go together.
 In Brandenburg, tourism provides some 125,000 jobs.
 More than 40 million euros are lost every year because potential visitors cancel their trips to Brandenburg for fear of Nazis.

 because they sell music replete with hate speech

 Several NPD delegates and members of the party’s executive committee make money by selling Nazi CD‘s.
 Tens of thousands of such CD‘s have been distributed free of charge on school campuses.
 The estate of one member of the DVU’s executive committee is Brandenburg’s most heavily used venue for right-wing rock concerts.

 NPD leader Udo Voigt believes Hitler was a “great German statesman”.
 He has also proposed awarding the Nobel Peace Prize to a Nazi war criminal.
 He denies that the Nazis murdered six million people.
 The DVU’s party newspaper slurs Jews and glorifies Nazi war crimes as acts of heroism.

 Tent camps organized by HDJ, an organization whose active members included numerous NPDfunctionaries and which has now been banned, saw children being subjected to paramilitary drills.
 They were forced to beat each other and march carrying heavy equipment for miles.